 Eric Michael Mazur is a religion professor at Virginia Wesleyan College in Norfolk, Va., where he teaches courses on religion and popular culture and Judaism and film.
 He is the editor of the Encyclopedia of Religion and Film.
 He says that if Americans are looking for spiritual expressions as opposed to institutional forms of religion, it’s logical they will seek spiritual themes in film.

 He says that in terms of reaching a religious audience, Hollywood has it tough — attempts at pandering to a single religious group through a story often fail in its treatment.
 At the same time, evangelical Christian moviegoers have become more sophisticated since The Passion of the Christ and expect more from movies.

-S. Brent Plate is a visiting associate professor of religious studies at Hamilton College in Clinton, N.Y.
+S. Brent Plate is a professor of religious studies at Hamilton College in Clinton, New York.
 He has written about religion, art and visual culture.
 Religions, he notes, discuss the creation of the world, and films work on re-creating the world.
 He’s interested in how film has “come down” off the screen and infiltrated rituals.
 His books include A History of Religion in 5-1/2 Objects: Bringing the Spiritual to Its Senses; Religion and Film; The Religion and Film Reader; Blasphemy: Art That Offends; Re-Viewing the Passion: Mel Gibson’s Film and Its Critics; and Representing Religion in World Cinema.